San Francisco; Portland

 Beijing; Silicon Valley

-Dr. Xiang Wang is the Asia Managing Partner and the lead partner for Orrick’s China-related intellectual property practice; he spends his time between three offices: Shanghai, Silicon Valley and Beijing, where he is the administrative partner-in-charge.
-He assists local and foreign-based multinational companies with all aspects of their intellectual property rights in China, Hong Kong and the United States.
+Dr. Xiang Wang is the Asia Managing Partner and the head of Orrick’s China IP practice, splitting his time between three offices: Shanghai, Silicon Valley and Beijing, where he is the Managing Partner.

 Xiang is highly regarded for his practical legal advice that results from more than 10 years of experience at medical and electronic device businesses before becoming a lawyer.
 He also has received four U.S. medical-technology patents in his name.